iradu89/VisitCluj/README.md

 In this app I learned how to:
 - Select data structures to store lists of information
 - Building layouts to display those lists of data
-- Navigating between screens using a ViewPager using fragments
+- Navigating between screens using a ViewPager with fragments
 - Creating my own custom classes